Mrsoso2000/Ecommerce/README.md

 # ID-Assignment-1
 Fictional company site of my own
-* A recipe website
+* A blog-website for creating blog
-* For users that are interested in finding recipes
+* Target users that are interested in creating blog which provides template for users

+11/11/2022 1.01AM So far im dealing with the porblem of search bar not aligning to the center of the web as the options selection's padding may overlay the search bar.
+Additionally, im trying to use '@keyframes' with animation to let the search bar shake when hover over.